 In Information Security, Data Privacy, And Quality We Trust

 Watch our webinar Unified Platform Defined available on-demand to learn the five pillars of a unified platform and how it solves clinical research challenges today and positions your business for the future state of trials.
-Register now.

 This is our five-part blog series on the most important characteristics of a unified technology platform.
 Read about the other four characteristics in this blog series: interoperability, collaboration, single-source of truth, and scalability.

 Data is one of the top assets for any company.
 A 2018 study conducted by the Ponemon Institute reported that the global average cost of a data breach is $3.86 million, up 6.4 percent from the year before.
 The report also found that the average cost of each lost or stolen record containing sensitive and confidential information rose 4.8 percent to $148.

 Cyber criminals are increasingly targeting the $3 trillion U.S. healthcare industry, which is comprised of many companies that still rely on aging computer systems that do not use the latest security features.